Antonio Martino

-Antonio Martino (22 December 1942 – 5 March 2022) was an Italian politician.
-A founding member of Forza Italia, he served as the minister of foreign affairs in 1994 and minister of defense from 2001 to 2006.
+Antonio Martino (22 December 1942 – 5 March 2022) was an Italian politician and economist who a deputy and minister during the early years of the Second Italian Republic.
+A founding member of Forza Italia (FI), he served as Minister of Foreign Affairs in 1994 and Minister of Defence from 2001 to 2006.
+Martino was the son of a prominent Italian Liberal Party (PLI) politician who served as foreign minister in the 1950s.
+He followed his father's politics and joined the PLI in 1968.

-Life and career
+After graduating in Jurisprudence, Martino moved to the United States and became a professor.
+He was also a prolific writer and author, and wrote for numerous publications.
+From 1994 to 2018, he was a member of the Chamber of Deputies.
+First elected with Forza Italia, he was a founding member of The People of Freedom (PdL), which was Forza Italia's successor in 2009, and was part of Forza Italia's refoundation in 2013.

+Early life and education

-Born in Messina, he was the son of Gaetano Martino (1900–1967), the Foreign Minister of Italy from 1954 to 1957 and prominent member of the Italian Liberal Party (PLI).
+Martino was born on 22 December 1942 in Messina.
+He was the son of Gaetano Martino (1900–1967), the Foreign Minister of Italy from 1954 to 1957 and prominent member of the PLI.
 Martino earned a J.D. in Jurisprudence from the University of Messina Law School in 1964, then went on to the University of Chicago for postgraduate studies in Economics from 1966 to 1968, where he was a student of Milton Friedman.
-After graduation he started his career as visiting professor at the Rome Center of Loyola University Chicago.
-After becoming a professor in 1976 Martino worked at the University of Messina, University of Bari, University of Naples and Sapienza University of Rome.

-A member of the Italian Parliament, he was first elected in 1994 and then re-elected in 1996 and 2001.
-He ran for PLI secretary in the mid-1980s but was unsuccessful.